splunk/public-o11y-docs/gdi/monitors-databases/hadoopjmx.rst

       - ``string``
       - The JMX connection string.
 Rendered as a Go template.
 Has access to the other values in this configuration.
-Under normal circumstances, don’t set this string directly and use the host and port settings instead.
+Under normal circumstances, don't set this string directly and use the host and port settings instead.
 The default value is ``service:jmx:rmi:///jndi/rmi://{{.Host}}:{{.Port}}/jmxrmi``.
    -